anoop-mohanan/product-service/README.md

 # product-service

-Pre-requisite:
+###Pre-requisite:
 The host machine should have docker installed.

 1. Checkout the project to your desired directory.
-2. cd into the directory
+2. CD into the directory
-3. run the command "docker-compose up"
+3. Run the command "docker-compose up"
+4. The process will pull and build the images, and start the product service @port 8080 and the mongo db @port:27017

+###Once the servics are up and running
 To Access the service:

 1. Open your favourite browser